Ben Tulfo: Outside of media

 From 1998 to 2000, Ben ventured in food extrusion technology, a direction that is completely different from his roots.
 His clients include Universal Robina, Purina, and Feedmix, an agriculture company in the Philippines.
 Most of the marketed extrusion utilities came from a Kansas-based food extrusion manufacturer.

 Unsuccessful senatorial bid

 In 2024, Tulfo filled his candidacy to run in the 2025 Senate election. although his brother Erwin also ran in the senate under the Alyansa para sa Bagong Pilipinas slate, Ben preferred to run as an independent instead.
 Ben also shuns the idea of forming a "Tulfo dynasty" should both he and Erwin joined Raffy in the senate.

-Despite that he was positioned inside the winning circles on multiple surveys, he lost the election, placing 13th in the official results.
-Erwin, who is now senator-elect, has said that the people only want "2 Tulfos" in the senate.
+Despite being positioned inside the winning circles on multiple surveys, he lost the election, placing 13th in the official results.
+Erwin, who won as senator, said that the people only want "2 Tulfos" in the senate.

 Personal life

 In 2024, Tulfo admitted to having a tumultuous experience in his marriages, stating that "I made some mistakes in my life, [but] I can always say that I'm a good father, [...]
 I'm not a good husband."
 He remarried sometime after being widowed from his first wife.

 Tulfo listed Marijean Marquez as his "estranged" wife in his certificate of candidacy for senator in the 2025 elections.